Italy seeks to calm fears over Syrian chemical weapons transfer

 Some of the most dangerous chemicals from Syria - including components for making Sarin and VX nerve agent, known as priority A chemicals - are due to be transferred at the port of Gioia Tauro in southern Italy next month from a Danish ship onto the U.S. vessel MV Cape Ray, which has been equipped to destroy them at sea.

-The government said the port routinely handled thousands of tonnes of toxic chemicals every year and the operation would pose no additional safety threat.
+The government said the port routinely handled thousands of tons of toxic chemicals every year and the operation would pose no additional safety threat.

 Government ministers met mayors from nearby towns and port authorities on Tuesday to reassure them and said booklets of information would be distributed to local residents “to avoid any further unjustified alarmism”.

-In comparison, almost 30,000 tonnes of material of the same toxicity had been moved from ship to ship in Gioia Tauro in similar operations in 2013, the government said.
+In comparison, almost 30,000 tons of material of the same toxicity had been moved from ship to ship in Gioia Tauro in similar operations in 2013, the government said.

 Reporting by Naomi O'Leary; Editing by Janet Lawrence